kwatmi/AndelaHomeStudy/PITCHME.md

 *Overview*:
 Computer programming is the act of writing a sequence of instructions to a computer to perform a specific task.
 This module  covered the basics of programming and provided an overview of computer programming.
 ---
-By the end of this module, you should be able to understand
+By the end of this module, i was able to understand
 * What programming is.
 * Identify basic elements in computer programming.
 * The Python programming language.